-Giannutri emerges from the sea like a limestone half-moon: 11 kilometers of rocky coast and a seabed rich in biodiversity, teeming with dolphins and rorqual whales, not to mention the splendid archeological site of the Roman Villa Domizi, built by the Domizi Enobarbi family.
-The public can access the island only in the summer season, when some shops and restaurants are open.
+Giannutri emerges from the sea like a limestone crescent: 11 kilometers of rocky coast and seabed rich in biodiversity, where dolphins and fin whales swim.
+In addition to the naturalistic beauties there is an important archaeological site: the Roman Villa of the Domizi Enobarbi.
+On the island you can only move on foot, there are no paved roads.

 Gorgona is the smallest island in the Archipelago and the home of a farming penal colony.
 For this reason, it is totally managed by the penitentiary administration, who authorizes excursions with up to 75 visitors per day for 4 days a week according to an agreement with the Park Authority.
 Visits are possible only in small groups accompanied by a guide certified in nature excursions.